 Digital Reverb

 Digital reverb, also known as artificial reverb, is a type of audio effect used in recording studios to simulate the sound of a natural acoustic environment.
 The first digital reverb units were developed in the late 1970s, with early examples including the EMT 250 and the Lexicon 224.
-These early digital reverbs used a combination of digital signal processing and analog-to-digital converters to create a convincing simulation of different acoustic spaces.
+These early digital reverbs used a combination of digital signal processing and analogue-to-digital converters to create a convincing simulation of different acoustic spaces.

 Digital reverb quickly became popular in the recording industry, as it provided a more flexible and cost-effective solution than traditional mechanical reverbs or echo chambers.
 Digital reverb units could simulate a wide range of acoustic spaces, from small rooms to large halls, and could be easily adjusted and automated to create dynamic and complex reverb effects.

 Over time, digital reverb technology continued to evolve, with improvements in processing power, algorithms, and user interfaces.
 Today, digital reverb is an essential tool in the recording industry, and a wide range of software and hardware reverbs are available to suit different recording needs and budgets.
 Despite the advances in digital technology, however, many recording engineers still value the unique character and sound of traditional mechanical reverb units, and these continue to be used in certain recording environments.
+Click here to learn more about the evolution of reverb.

 The Alesis Midiverb III is a high quality multi-effects unit which features up to 4 simultaneous effects at a full 15KHz bandwidth and with 16 bit resolution.
 Since all features of Alesis Midiverb III are accessible from the front panel, the operator can set up a wide range of complex effects without a complex user interface.

-The Sony DPS-R7 was the first in a new digital effects line up from Sony, it’s success spawned a number of other effects using the same architecture as the DPS-R7.
-The Sony DPS-R7 is an excellent digital reverb that still stands up today, with it’s full bandwidth and excellent reverb algorithms, it is hampered only by it’s truly awful interface if you wish to program it.
+The Sony DPS-R7 was the first in a new digital effects line up from Sony, its success spawned a number of other effects using the same architecture as the DPS-R7.
+The Sony DPS-R7 is an excellent digital reverb that still stands up today, with its full bandwidth and excellent reverb algorithms, it is hampered only by its truly awful interface if you wish to program it.

 RSP Technologies are better known as Rocktron, but for a short time they produced the RSP Technologies brand, aimed more at studios.
-The RSP Technologies Intelliverb was something of a sleeper, but from all reports it is a very good reverb and their current prices would support that.
+The RSP Technologies Intelliverb was something of a sleeper, but from all reports it is a very good reverb, and their current prices would support that.

 Taking what they had learned with the R-880, Roland developed a new SRV reverb, the Roland SRV-330 and it is one of Roland’s finest digital reverbs.
 The Roland SRV-330 is a fantastic reverb that offers a broad range of reverbs, from real space emulations to retro gear emulations, and they all sound fantastic with smooth tails and low noise.